neuronsimulator/nrn/modelspec/programmatic/network/netcon.rst

         explicitly call net_event are much more efficient since they avoid the overhead of threshold detection at every time step.

-        The source may be a NULLObject.
-In this case events can only occur by calling :func:`event` from hoc.
+        The source may be ``None``.
+In this case events can only occur by calling :func:`event` from Python.
 (It is also used by NEOSIM to implement its own delivery system.)

-        A source used by multiple NetCon instances is shared by those instances to allow faster threshold detection (ie on a per source basis instead of a per NetCon basis) Therefore, there is really only one threshold for all NetCon objects that share a source.
+        A source used by multiple NetCon instances is shared by those instances to allow faster threshold detection (ie on a per source basis instead of a per NetCon basis).
+Therefore, there is really only one threshold for all NetCon objects that share a source.
 However, delay and weight are distinct for each NetCon object.

-        The only way one can have multiple threshold values at the same location is to create a threshold detector point process with a NET_RECEIVE block implemented with a WATCH statement and calling net_event .
+        The only way one can have multiple threshold values at the same location is to create a threshold detector point process with a NET_RECEIVE block implemented with a WATCH statement and calling net_event.

         And I'll say it again:
         Note that prior to 12-Jul-2006, when the first form of the constructor